Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Do You Cook Tuna The Same As Salmon?

-No, cooking tuna differs from cooking salmon.
-Tuna is often seared quickly, while salmon is typically baked, grilled, or poached.
-Each fish has a unique texture and flavor profile, so cooking methods vary.
+No, tuna is often seared quickly, while salmon is typically baked, grilled, or poached due to their unique textures and flavors.

 Can You Mix Tuna With Salmon For Patties?